SenseiMarv/the-frontview/README.md

 Posts can be set to draft status by adding `draft: true` to the frontmatter.
 A draft post, or a post with a `pubDate` set to a future date, will not be visible on the site (but can be accessed by calling its URL directly).

+When updating a post, the `upDate` frontmatter should be added with the current date (in the format YYYY-MM-DD).

-Local images should be stored in `./public/images`.
+Local images should be stored in [`./public/images`](./public/images).
 They can be referenced directly in the frontmatter:

 ```mdx
 imgUrl: "/images/post-example/cover.png"